Language selection

 • (i) ensure that the international obligations of Canada are respected, or

-• (ii) ensure compliance with the Act and these Regulations, including reducing the risk of a Class B precursor being diverted to an illicit market or use.
+• (ii) ensure compliance with the Act and these Regulations, including by reducing the risk of a Class B precursor being diverted to an illicit market or use.

 Grounds for Refusal